 ACQ-5 score of ≥ 1.5 at screening and end of run-in visits.

-History of 1 or 2 asthma exacerbations within the 12 months prior to Screening Visit that required treatment with systemic corticosteroids (tablets, suspension or injection).
+History of at least 1 asthma exacerbations within the 12 months prior to Screening Visit that required treatment with systemic corticosteroids (tablets, suspension or injection).

 Patients who have a cigarette smoking history of greater than 10 pack years or current smokers.